 Any passenger who cancels his or her ticket at least 60 days before departure can get the full value returned to their account (Alaska callas this “My Wallet”) for future use.
 It’s pretty convenient since you don’t have to remember old reservation numbers or other details.
 And it really is any passenger.
 The standard fee is $0.
 The award fee is $0.
 The elite fee is $0.
 No one has to pay a cancellation fee if it’s at least 60 days before departure, which makes a lot of sense because the airline still has two months to sell the ticket to someone else.
 (The cheapest discount fares tend to start disappearing around 3-6 weeks before departure.)

-But if you’re an MVP Gold or MVP Gold 75K member — meaning you fly at least 40K miles a year on Alaska Airlines or 50K miles on Alaska and its partners (including Delta and American) — then you get an even better deal.
+If you’re an MVP Gold or MVP Gold 75K member — meaning you fly at least 40K miles a year on Alaska Airlines or 50K miles on Alaska and its partners — then you get an even better deal.
 You can cancel your ticket right up until the departure time.

 I know lots of people who book speculative tickets as soon as they think they might take a trip.
 There’s almost no downside as long as you can front the money.
 Either fares go up and you look smart, or fares go down so you just cancel and rebook.
 It makes sense for Alaska, too.
 These are its most frequent customers.
 It knows its going to get your money eventually, if not for this trip then maybe the next one.
 So as long as you’re a happy customer willing to essentially pre-pay for your travel, then they’ll be more flexible when it comes to choosing the actual flights you spend it on.